radicle-dev/radicle-alpha/docs/source/reference.rst

 ``<>``
 ~~~~~~

 Merges two structures together.
-On vectors and lists this performs
+On sequences this performs
 concatenation.
 On dicts this performs the right-biased merge.
+If the
+inputs are sequences of the same type, then the result will be of this
+same type.
+If the inputs are sequences of different types, then the
+result will be a vector.

 ``list``
 ~~~~~~~~